Deepalisingh619/Digital-Clock/README.md

- A small biginner project based on html css and javascript
+ A small beginner project based on html css and javascript